joannejavillo/sas-project/README.md

 ![License](https://img.shields.io/badge/License-MIT-indigo)

 ## Description
-- This SAS  project was created using MERN.
+- This SAS -SOS page was created using MERN.
 - The user will be able to login and see the main page which contains the table for the SAS drugs
--  If the user type the name of the drug it will filter out the drugs based on the letters that the user type.
+-  If the user type the name of the drug it will filter out the drugs based on the first letter(Uppecase) that the user type.
    > If the user will type in lower case letters, it will give the user the names of the drugs that has that letter.
----
 ---

 # Table of Contents